-Did you know that nearly one in five American adults live with a mental health disorder?
+Did you know that nearly one in five American adults live with a behavioral health disorder?

 One of the most common psychiatric conditions that people struggle with is depression.
 Our “Am I Depressed Quiz” can help you or a loved one could gain insight into whether or not what you are experiencing could be diagnosed as depression.